discdiver/pachy-vid/example.md

 Second is the input.
 Here we have one "atom" input: the images repo name with a '/*' glob pattern.
 The glob pattern defines how the input data can be broken up for parallel processing. `/*` means that each top level file can be processed individually, assuming you have enough workers available.
 Glob patterns are a powerful Pachyderm feature.

 Third is the transform that specifies the Docker image to use, *discdiver/frames:v1.33* (defaults to Docker Hub for the registry).
-Th transform also specifies the entrypoint script *frames.py*.
+The transform also specifies the entrypoint script *frames.py*.

 Fourth is the *parallelism_spec* that determines how many workers the pipeline uses.